Ignacio Pussetto: Huracán

 On 18 July 2016, Pussetto was sold to Huracán for $1.4 million, after rejecting offers from Vélez and Unión.
 On 29 October 2016, Pussetto scored his first goal for Huracán in a 1–1 draw with Rosario Central.
 On 11 September 2017, Pussetto led his club to a 1–0 victory over Newell's Old Boys, scoring the loan goal of the match.
 The following week, on 18 September, Pussetto scored two goals for Huracán in a 3–1 victory over Gimnasia y Esgrima La Plata at Estadio Juan Carmelo Zerillo, the first victory for Huracán in that venue in 31 years.

 Udinese

 On 17 July 2018, Pussetto signed with Serie A club Udinese for a fee of around €8 million.

 Watford

-On 14 January 2020, Pussetto signed a four-and-a-half year deal with Watford for £7 million.
+On 14 January 2020, Pussetto signed a four-and-a-half-year deal with Watford for £7 million.

 On 5 October 2020, Pussetto returned to Udinese on a season-long loan.
 On 30 June 2021, the loan to Udinese was extended for the 2021–22 season.

 On 1 September 2022, Pussetto joined Sampdoria on loan with an option to buy.
-He also signed a contract with Sampdoria until 2026, which will be in effect if Sampdoria exercises their purchase option.
+He also signed a contract with Sampdoria until 2026, which would have been in effect if Sampdoria exercised their purchase option.

+On 16 August 2023, Watford terminated Pussetto's contract by mutual consent.

+Pumas UNAM

+On 18 July 2024, Pussetto signed for Mexican club Pumas UNAM from Huracán.

+Independiente

+On 10 July 2025, Pussetto returned to Argentina to sign for Independiente, signing a contract until 2027.